The Great Gig in the Sky: Roger Waters

-Torry joined Roger Waters to perform the song live during three dates of K.A.O.S.
-On the Road in 1987.
-In the 1999 leg of Waters' In the Flesh tour, only the piano intro was played between Breathe (reprise) and Money.
+Torry joined Roger Waters to perform the song live during three dates of his K.A.O.S.
+On the Road concert series in 1987.
+In the 1999 leg of Waters' In the Flesh tour, only the piano intro was played between the reprise of "Breathe" and "Money".

-In the 2006–08 The Dark Side of the Moon Live tour, The Dark Side of the Moon was played in its entirety and the song was performed by Carol Kenyon.
-"The Great Gig in the Sky" made a return in Us + Them Tour (2017–18), performed by Jess Wolfe and Holly Laessig and documented in the concert film and live album Roger Waters: Us + Them (2019).
+In the 2006–08 The Dark Side of the Moon Live tour, the album was played in its entirety, with the song being performed by Carol Kenyon.
+"The Great Gig in the Sky" made a return in his Us + Them Tour (2017–18), performed by lead vocalists of American band Lucius Jess Wolfe and Holly Laessig.
+The performance was documented in the concert film and live album Roger Waters: Us + Them (2019).

 David Gilmour

-The song was occasionally performed in the final legs of Rattle That Lock Tour, most notably in the Amphitheatre of Pompeii on 7 and 8 July 2016, with Lucita Jules, Louise Clare Marshall and Bryan Chambers sharing the vocals.
+The song was occasionally performed in the final legs of his Rattle That Lock Tour, most notably in the Amphitheatre of Pompeii on 7 and 8 July 2016, with Lucita Jules, Louise Clare Marshall and Bryan Chambers sharing the vocals.
 The Pompeii performance is part of Gilmour's Live at Pompeii live album and film.